Holidays in Brixen: Tyrol’s oldest city

 The nice town Brixen is situated in the first larger valley bottom of Eisacktal south of the Brenner Pass.
 It is considered to be the oldest town of the historical region of Tyrol.

-Throughout the city you can discover innumerable interesting and old buildings giving evidence of the glorious past: First and foremost the Episcopal stronghold, the majestic dome and the buildings around it, the St. John's basilica, the parish church, the monastery of Neustift and the wonderful gothic cloister.
+Throughout the city you can discover innumerable interesting and old buildings giving evidence of the glorious past: First and foremost the Episcopal stronghold, the majestic dome and the buildings around it, the St. John's basilica, the parish church, the Hofburg, the monastery of Neustift and the wonderful Gothic cloister.

 For example, in the skiing resort Plose winter sportsmen will surely be satisfied.
 A popular sport here is also paragliding high above the nice landscape, starting on one of the surrounding mountains.
 Obviously, you can as well go swimming, hiking, biking etc. So in Brixen there is absolutely no risk to be bored!